huBioinfo/CytoCommunity/README.md

 ## Usage

 CytoCommunity can be used in either an unsupervised or a supervised learning mode.
+The CytoCommunity algorithm for TCNs identification consists of two components: a soft TCN assignment learning module and a TCN ensemble procedure to determine the final robust TCNs.

 You can apply CytoCommunity algorithm in the following five steps:

   1. Step0: Constructing KNN graghs.